It’s a race, and you’re always behind.

 - In the lead are malware writers, looking for vulnerabilities and writing malware to exploit them.

 - Coming in second are the anti-malware software vendors, looking for ways to detect new malware as it appears and eradicate it when found.

-- Next are the software vendors, looking to plug the security holes that the malware exploited in the first place.
+- Next are the application and operating system software vendors, looking to plug the security holes that the malware exploited in the first place.

 - Lastly are folks like you and me, hopefully keeping our systems up to date with the latest updates to both our anti-malware products as well as the systems and software that have vulnerabilities.

 As you can see, virus writers are always in the lead.
 You and me?
 We’re dead last.
 Hopefully close to the pack, but still, last.

 As a result, the first answer boils down to simple bad luck.
 It’s possible to be doing everything as well as you can and still get infected, if:

 - Your anti-malware software has not yet been updated to detect a new threat

 - Your system or application software has not yet been patched to fix whatever vulnerability the virus exploits

 All anti-virus software is the same… only different

 Sadly, as far as I can tell, there is no “best” anti-virus or anti-malware package.
 Almost all of the name brands are good, but I’ve not run into one that detects absolutely, positively everything.

 In other words, no matter what anti-virus package you run, it may miss something.
 Different packages may miss different things, but there’s no single package you can count on to catch everything.
 So it’s possible to still get infected even though your anti-malware tools are completely up to date.

 The internet: wear protection before touching it